Last updated on August 30, 2020

-People think school is a turnkey solution.
-Just pay pay tuition, attend class, and POOF! you land a dream job and life is golden.
-This is not how the world works.
+Just pay pay tuition, attend class, and poof! you’ll land a great job and life is golden.

-This messaging is a cultural paradigm that benefits the economy and country as a whole, but hurts the individual.
+They’ve been told since kindergarten that a college degree “sets you up” for success.
+It is a cultural paradigm that benefits the economy and country as a whole, without empowering the individual.

-Our society has several cultural paradigms.
-They are collective beliefs or theories about how something should be done or thought about.
-Cultural paradigms are different than personal paradigms because the purveyors of a cultural paradigm profit from its adoption.
+Every cultural paradigm is a collective belief about how something should be done or thought about.
+They are different than personal paradigms because the purveyors of a cultural paradigm profit from its adoption.